Easy Oven Baked BBQ Ribs

 - In a small bowl combine the seasonings.
 Set aside 1 tbsp. of the rub (it will be used in the BBQ sauce).

 - Place the ribs on the prepared baking sheet.
 Pat the rub onto the ribs on both sides, then place them meat side down.
 Place a large piece of foil over top and seal the edges to make a packet.
-Place in the oven and bake for 2-2½ hours or until the meat is tender but not completely falling off the bone.
+Place in the oven and bake for 2½ - 3 hours or until the meat is tender but not completely falling off the bone (some ribs may require up to 3½ hours).
 Remove ½ c. of the juices that have accumulated and set aside.

 - To make the BBQ sauce: in a small saucepan set over medium heat, combine the tomato sauce, honey, vinegar, Worcestershire sauce, pineapple juice, garlic, reserved 1 tbsp. of the spice rub, and reserved juices.
 Bring the mixture to a boil, then reduce heat and simmer for 10-15 minutes or until the sauce thickens.
 Remove from the heat and set aside.

 - Heat a grill or place a grill pan over medium-high heat.
 Cover the ribs with the BBQ sauce and place them on the grill.
-Cook them until they are charred on both sides.
+Cook them until they are charred on both sides, about 5-6 minutes per side.
 Serve with additional BBQ sauce.

 Recipe source: adapted from Kelsey Nixon